cacev000/nodeNmySql/README.md

    * Hint: You may need to look into JOINS.

    * **HINT**: There may be an NPM package that can log the table to the console.
-What's is it?
+What is it?
 Good question :)